How to Spot Quality

 Often the side diamonds in other rings have only limited brilliance and vary in size, color, and clarity.

 If the diamonds are set unevenly or with gaps, they may fall out or rub together and chip.
-When choosing a ring with channel-set diamonds, view it under a power Gemscope to see the precision in the setting.
+When choosing a ring with channel-set diamonds, view it under a 10x powered gemscope to see the precision in the setting.

-The channel settings from many jewelers are uneven and sometimes very thin, and the diamonds are set unevenly or with gaps.
+The channel settings from many jewelers are uneven and sometimes very thin, making for diamonds that are set unevenly or with gaps.

 Polish and Finish